bgrasmo/100daysofcode/README.md

 Combined selector: ```p.some-class { ... }``` selects all elements that meet both condition, so both p and class like this: ```<p class="some-class">...</p>```

+## Section 4: HTML and CSS, practice and summary
 ## Day 7 - 2022-04-16
 ### Going through course content for day 9 and 10:
 <b>A practice project</b><br>